Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## How to get Output Schema?

-Formats supported in File plugin can be categorised into - `hadoop` formats and `non-hadoop` formats
+The formats supported in the File accelerator can be categorised into: `hadoop` formats and `non-hadoop` formats.

-1. For `hadoop` file formats - `orc`, `parquet` :
+1. For `hadoop` file formats - `orc`, `parquet`:

-   `GetSchema` button is provided in plugin's configuration UI to help user fetch the schema.
+   `GetSchema` button is provided in the accelerator's configuration UI to help the user fetch the schema.
-   If value provided in `Path` config is a directory then schema would be fetched from any random file picked from specified path matching extension `.orc` or `.parquet` (depending on selected `Format`).
+   If the value provided in `Path` config is a directory, then the schema would be fetched from any random file picked from the specified path matching extension `.orc` or `.parquet` (depending on selected `Format`).

-2. For `non-hadoop` file formats - `csv`, `delimited`, `tsv`, `json`, `avro` :
+2. For `non-hadoop` file formats - `csv`, `delimited`, `tsv`, `json`, `avro`:

-   Pls use DataPrep to identify the    schema of the file by applying `parse-as-<format>` directive or `Parse-><format>` on the `body` column. one can click on create pipeline, select batch, and then open wrangler stage and export the schema.
+   Pls use DataPrep to identify the schema of the file by applying `parse-as-<format>` directive or `Parse-><format>` on the `body` column.
+   You can click on create pipeline, select batch, and then open wrangler stage and export the schema.
-   Once exported, go back to file plugin, select `Format` as the case is and import this schema file.
+   Once exported, go back to file accelerator, select `Format` as the case is and import this schema file.